ig3/srf/README.md

 This is for cards that you could remember well: the timing since the last review was good - it was not too hard and not too easy.
-The card will be scheduled for review after a longer interval than the time since it was last studied.
+The card will be scheduled for review after a longer interval.

+For new cards (scheduled interval is less than config.learningThreshold), the previous schduled interval is used to calculate the new interval.
+For learning and mature cards, the actual interval since last review is used.
+This only makes a difference if there is a delay from scheduled review to actual review.
+The principle is, if you still remembered it well after a longer interval than scheduled, then use that longer interval to calculate the next interval.

 The new interval is the greater of:
  * config.goodMinInterval
- * the time since the last review multiplied by config.goodMinFactor
+ * the previous interval multiplied by config.goodMinFactor
- * the time since the last review multiplied by the product of config.goodFactor, the card ease factor and the overall correct factor.
+ * the previous interval multiplied by the product of config.goodFactor, the card ease factor and the overall correct factor.

-The time since the last review will typically be longer than the last interval because cards are typically not reviewed immediately when they become due.
-For example, after taking a one week break from study, the time since the last review will be at least a week, even for a new card with an interval of only 60 seconds.

 The card ease factor depends on how easy the card is.
 It accommodates the fact that some cards are easier than others and that the ease of a card